 State-Mandated Climate Policies in Washington

-NW Natural has filed for a rate adjustment with the Washington Utilities and Transportation Commission (WUTC) to recover costs associated with the state-mandated Cap and Invest Program and associated new rules adopted by the Washington Department of Ecology.
-Starting January 1, 2024, this program will result in new costs to customer monthly bills if approved by the WUTC.
+The Washington Utilities and Transportation Commission (WUTC) recently approved a request to recover costs associated with the state-mandated Cap and Invest Program and associated new rules adopted by the Washington Department of Ecology.
+New costs to customer monthly bills started January 1, 2024 as a result of this program.
+Read a letter from the CEO of NW Natural, with helpful FAQs.

 What is the Cap and Invest Program?